We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 What Are the Best Traffic Sources for Blogs?

-This is one of the most important sets of statistics we collected, because it shows which marketing channels are most likely to help bloggers grow their audiences.
+This is one of the most important sets of blogging stats we collected, because it shows which traffic sources are the most important for bloggers and content marketers.

 This chart again shows how much higher-income blogs rely on organic search traffic and email, while lower-income bloggers tend to put less emphasis on most marketing outside of social media.